DrBenjamin/HRStaffPortal/README.md

 headless = true
 ```

-Create `./streamlit/secrets.toml` and define the user / password combinations:
+Now create the file `./streamlit/secrets.toml` where you define the user / password combinations:

 ```
 [passwords]